Born 1933, New York, NY

 The House of Dust, 1967

-Dot Matrix printer, continuous paper, ribbon cartridge, micro-computer, 2 micro-SD cards, 2 USB cables, 1 220V AC cord, 1 USB power supply block, 1 USB to mini USB adapter, 2-speed poem generating software & data.
+Dot Matrix printer, continuous paper, ribbon cartridge, micro-computer, 2 micro-SD cards, 2 USB cables, 1 220V AC cord, 1 USB power supply block, 1 USB to mini USB adapter, 2-speed poem generating software and data

 Output: Computer-generated-poem No.2 on continuous data processing paper

-Installation view, Shelter or Playground, MAK Center at the Schindler House, Los Angeles, 2019
+Installation view, Shelter or Playground: The House of Dust at the Schindler House, Schindler House, Los Angeles, 2019